pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: The connectionism and symbolism in Artificial Intelligence
+  - name: "The connectionism and symbolism in Artificial Intelligence"
-  - name: Procedures and Examples of Fusing LLMs and Automatic Programs
+  - name: "Procedures and Examples of Fusing LLMs and Automatic Programs"
     subsections:
-      - name: The Core Loop: User Input, Translation, Execution, and Grounding
+      - name: "The Core Loop: User Input, Translation, Execution, and Grounding"
-      - name: Applicationss in Different Domains
+      - name: "Applicationss in Different Domains"
-  - name: Synthesizing Data with Programs for Agentic Training
+  - name: "Synthesizing Data with Programs for Agentic Training"
-  - name: Connecting Specialized Neural Networks with Symbolic IRs
+  - name: "Connecting Specialized Neural Networks with Symbolic IRs"
     subsections:
-      - name: Neural Networks as Specialized Agents
+      - name: "Neural Networks as Specialized Agents"
-      - name: The Planner-Executor Architecture
+      - name: "The Planner-Executor Architecture"
-      - name: Modularity, Specialization, and Scalability
+      - name: "Modularity, Specialization, and Scalability"
-  - name: Towards Verifiable Reasoning with External Programs
+  - name: "Towards Verifiable Reasoning with External Programs"
-  - name: Conclusion
+  - name: "Conclusion"

 # Below is an example of injecting additional post-specific styles.